Erwan Le Corre: Founder

 Cedric “Vic” Verdier aka “Man In Black” is one of those larger-than-life characters, determined to live life to the full.
 He has been a sport enthusiast since his early age.
 As a child, he was introduced to Georges Hebert’s Methode Naturelle by his grandfather, who was a Physical Education Teacher in the French Army at that time.
 Vic wanted to follow his grandfather’s track and became an officer in the French Navy… read more

-Kellen Milad is a men’s transformation coach specializing in natural movement and mindfulness.
+Kellen Milad is a men’s transformation coach specializing in Natural Movement and mindfulness.
 With a background in counseling psychology, Kellen views health as a composite of physical, mental, emotional well-being and stability.
 His long-standing passion for movement led him on a search for a more complete, “big picture” approach to incorporate into his work.
 Upon introduction to MovNat in 2011, Kellen immediately recognized the immense value and knew it would drive a much needed shift in the fitness world.
 Ever since then, he has been using MovNat to deepen his personal movement practice and coach others to a healthier existence.
-Kellen sees MovNat as an essential component for anyone interested in reaching their physical potential or optimizing their human experience.
+Kellen sees MovNat as an essential component for anyone interested in reaching their physical potential or optimizing their human experience… read more

 After a life studying martial arts (anything really from kung-fu to archery and boxing to kendo) and sustaining many injuries, Oki became intrigued by the practice and history of The Natural Method.
 In 2012 he traveled to the US to get certified with Erwan.
 Ever since, he has been a strong advocate of holistic movement and MovNat, and has been connecting holistic training to prehab and rehab by incorporating systems such as FMS and KMI.
 In the process of gathering this knowledge his belief in the power of natural movement, training with complexity and variation to protect from injury, has been cemented.
 He now trains not to be stronger, faster, or cut people in two with a sword, but instead to be adaptable, free, and to grow old gracefully; in other words: to be Simply Human.